 Seven Indigenous students sit and stand together outdoors at two picnic tables at the Fort Garry campus.

-We have academic, cultural, personal and financial support to help you make your way through your studies.
+Academic, cultural, personal and financial support is available to help you on your academic journey.

 Student support at Migizii Agamik

-Migizii Agamik is the permanent home of the Indigenous Student Centre advisors, and several student support providers spend dedicated time at Migizii Agamik each week to make it easy for you to take advantage of the guidance they offer.
+Migizii Agamik - Bald Eagle Lodge is the home of the Indigenous Student Centre (ISC) student advisors and several student service providers.
+The student service providers all spend dedicated time at Migizii Agamik to make it easy for you to access the resources they offer.

 • Indigenous Student Centre advisors

 Student advisors at the Indigenous Student Centre are here to help you achieve your academic goals.
-ISC student advisors can help you with: answering your questions about admission or registration, creating an academic plan, clarifying university policies, connecting you with important services, resources, programming and much more.
+ISC student advisors can help with answering your questions about admission or registration, creating an academic plan, clarifying university policies, connecting you with important services, resources, programming and much more.

 Learn more about the Indigenous Student Centre advisors